What Is a REIT?

 You may have heard of top-down vs. bottom-up analysis when choosing stocks.

 Top-down analysis begins with an economic viewpoint and focuses on themes or industries.
 From the top-down perspective, anything that affects the supply and demand for real estate can have an impact on REITs.
+You can consult a Cube Wealth Coach or download the Cube Wealth App.

 Bottom-up analysis concentrates on a company's core competencies.
 It is obvious that top-down and bottom-up analyses are necessary for REIT equities.